 What is Cash Flow from Financing Activities?

-Cash flows from financing activities result in a change in either equity or borrowings.
+Cash flow from financing activities results in a change in either equity or borrowings.
 They include cash flows out to service loan repayments and payment of dividends to the owners, and cash flow in from the proceeds of loans, capital from the owners, bonds, mortgages and other short-term or long-term borrowings.

 If we look at the basic cash flow statement below, the highlighted elements represent the main components of cash flow from financing activities of the business.